MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 Now you can't ship or invoice an order that has an unpaid prepayment amount.

 By default, Phyllis requires customer 20000 to be invoiced for a 30% down payment on all orders.
-Therefore, she'll enter a default prepayment percentage on the customer card.
+Therefore, Phyllis will enter a default prepayment percentage on the customer card.

-Phyllis requires all customers to be invoiced a 20% deposit for item 1896-S. Customer 20000 has a poor payment history, so she requires a 40% prepayment from customer 20000 for item 1896-S. The following procedure illustrates how to set up default prepayment percentages.
+Phyllis requires all customers to be invoiced a 20% deposit for item 1896-S. Customer 20000 has a poor payment history, so Phyllis requires a 40% prepayment from customer 20000 for item 1896-S. The following procedure illustrates how to set up default prepayment percentages.

 ### To assign default prepayment percentages to customers and items